Casio VZ-10M: A Practical Manual for Sound Designers

 This is the most important conceptual section of the VZ synths.
 The behavior of each line fundamentally changes depending on which mode is selected.

-Setting the Line Mode
+Setting Line Parameters

 1. Press [MENU 1]